AppliedBioinformatics/BioNanoAnalyst/README.md

 # Introduction

-Before using this tool, please make sure your platform satisfies the requirement below:
+Before using this tool, please make sure your platform satisfies the requirements below:

 1. There are at least 2 CPUs in your machine